 I’m not done yet!

-Today was successful but the cold did it’s work as well.
-The whole day in the water of mountain lake with shorts and not too sunny weather is pretty tough.
-I still have two days to go and decide that it’s enough for today.
+Today was successful but it was freezing outside.
+The whole day in the water of a mountain lake with shorts and cloudy weather is pretty tough.
+I still have two days to go so I decide that it’s enough for today.